About 20 Gauge Ammo

 VERSATILITY

 20 gauge shotgun ammo is suitable for a variety of purposes, including hunting small game, clay pigeon shooting, and self-defense in close quarters.
+This versatility makes it an ideal choice for those who want a shotgun that can be used for multiple activities.

 RANGE OF SHOTS